Doxa2023/alx-pre_course/README.md

-My first readme is very interesting
+My first readme is interesting